Menu

 -Three Stone Hearth founding Mission Statement, 2006

-Three Stone Hearth was the nation's first Community Supported Kitchen.
+Three Stone Hearth was founded in 2006 as the nation's first Community Supported Kitchen.
 We developed a unique business model for food preparation and processing.
 For us, the ethos of "community" works on many levels.

-Originally inspired by the Community Supported Agriculture (CSA) model, in which customers support a farm by committing in advance to a share of their produce, our customers support the kitchen by pre-ordering online, thus limiting speculation, risk and waste.
-As enamored as we are of the term "community supported kitchen," we have stopped using it because it can give the impression that we are a charitable organization or a kitchen rental facility.
-And as our business has grown over the years, we have evolved into a more conventional model of online ordering and brick & mortar sales.
-Building community is still at the heart of our mission.
+Originally inspired by the Community Supported Agriculture (CSA) model, in which customers support a farm by committing in advance to a share of their produce, our customers supported the kitchen by pre-ordering online, thus limiting speculation, risk and waste.
+As enamored as we are of the term "community supported kitchen," however, we have stopped using it because it can give the impression that we are a charitable organization or a kitchen rental facility.
+And as our business has grown over the years, we have evolved in the direction of a more conventional business model of online ordering, in-store sales and local delivery.
+Still, building community is at the heart of our mission.

-We were originally open only a few hours a week for order pickup, now we're open almost 20, and we plan to keep expanding.
-As we grew, our brick & mortar store evolved from a couple of coolers holding extra product for people coming in to pick up their orders, to a vibrant part of our operation that builds community in its own ways.
-Before the restrictions of covid, we often hosted one of the artisanal food makers whose products we carry, and "herdshare" members would come and pick up their weekly milk and cheese from a local, raw milk dairyman.
+As we grew, our brick & mortar store evolved from a couple of coolers holding extra products for people coming in to pick up their orders, to a vibrant part of our business that builds community in its own ways.
+Before the restrictions of covid, we hosted the artisanal food makers whose products we carry, and "herdshare" members would come and pick up their weekly milk and cheese from a local, raw milk dairyman.
 On Friday and Saturday we set up our Broth Bar and a communal reading table, with books from our library collection.
-Hopefully, when things g"return to normal" we'll be hosting a CSA pickup for one or more local farm.
+As things have "returned to normal," we’ve started hosting our vendors to come in and sample their products, and are now hosting CSA pickups for Full Belly Farm and Frog Hollow Farm.

 Education and community participation have always been part of the fabric of Three Stone Hearth.
 Over the years, hundreds of students, apprentices, interns, externs and volunteers have brought their knowledge and spirit to our work.
-Some experimented with bread baking, some with the alchemy of fermented beverages, and others brought traditional recipes and culinary knowledge from their families and native cultures.
-Some have become staff members and worker-owners, while others have gone on to start similar or related businesses around the country, or pursued advanced degrees in nutrition and public health.
+Some experimented with bread baking, some with the alchemy of fermented beverages, and others brought traditional recipes and culinary knowledge from their families and indigenous cultures.
+Some have become staff members and worker-owners, while others have pursued advanced degrees in nutrition and public health, and have gone on to start similar or related businesses around the country.

-Our community is also rooted in relationships with many local farmers, ranchers, food producers and artisans who provide the ingredients we trust to put in our foods, and the other retail products we sell.
-Where would we be without Marin Sun Farms' commitment to pasture-raised meats and local sourcing, Riverdog Farm's awesome and affordable veggies, or the extraordinary work of the F.E.E.D.
-Sonoma Cooperative, which connects us with more than 50 local family farms?
-And where would we be without Alexandra Hudson's broth-based kale chips, Alice Rosenthal's East Bay neighborhood honey, or the wonderful goat milk and duck eggs from Mike and Jane at Evergreen Acres?
-This community of mutual support is at the heart of a resilient and regenerative "integrity food system" (Joel Salatin), which we need now more than ever.
+Our community is also rooted in relationships with many local farmers, ranchers, food producers and artisans who provide the ingredients we trust to put in our foods, and a growing selection of other products we sell.
+This community of shared values and mutual support is at the heart of a resilient and regenerative "integrity food system" (à la Joel Salatin), which we need now more than ever.

-Come into our space (as soon as this pandemic passes!), and you will feel the embrace!
+Come into our space, and feel the embrace!